FWDekker/mommy/README.md

 alternatively, mommy will compliment you if you run `mommy -0`, and will encourage you if you run `mommy -1`~

-mommy will carefully read the following variables from `~/.config/mommy/config.sh` to give you the bestest messages~ ❤
+mommy will carefully read the following variables from `~/.config/mommy/config.sh` (override using `mommy -c ./my_file`) to give you the bestest messages~ ❤
 * `MOMMY_PET_NAME` is what mommy calls you~
 * `MOMMY_PRONOUN` is what mommy uses for themselves~
 * `MOMMY_ROLE` is how mommy calls themselves~